 For registration purposes, information is required about the organisation needing address space.
 Information is also required about the persons involved in the request and administration of the addresses.
 Some of the information may be redundant because the same person can play multiple roles.
 However, every role can be filled by someone different, so all information must be supplied in full.
 The data specified below is to be gathered by the Local IR handling the assignment, and will be stored in the registry database, at which point it becomes publicly accessible.
-More information on the RIPE NCC database can be obtained at (ripe-13 [Blokzijl90a]) and (ripe-78 [Karrenberg92a]).
+Every assignment and every individual customer needs to be registered in the database separately.
+More information on the RIPE NCC database can be obtained at (ripe-157 [Magee97a]).

-Organisation Some information about the organisation that will be using the addresses must be supplied for maintenance of the RIPE database.
+Organisation: Some information about the organisation that will be using the addresses must be supplied for maintenance of the RIPE database.
 The Network Template is supplied for this purpose.